 Although we are an authorized service center for Singer, Janome, Viking Husqvarna, Elna, and Elnitta we also maintain other brands such as Juki, Baby Lock, Necchi, Brother, and Kenmore.
 We could go on, but then this article would just be a list of brands we repair.
-However, if you are curious about all our services, you can contact us here.
+However, if you are curious about all our services, you can see more info here.

 Despite all the sewing machines we take care of, this article will focus on our Viking Husqvarna sewing machine repair and maintenance process.

 Usually, most people have their sewing machines looked at by a trained professional only when it requires a repair.
 While it does take care of any prevailing problems, it’s not recommended that you do this.